ionic-team/ionic-module-template/README.md

 # Ionic2 Module Template

 This is a template for building your own reusable Angular2/Ionic2 module using TypeScript.
+Supports Angular's ngc and Ahead-of-Time compiling out of the box.

 ## Developing

-(More info soon).
 Develop your module like any other Angular 2 module.
 Then, run `npm run build` to build a local copy.

 When you're ready to publish to npm, run `npm publishPackage`.